juxor/afaq/markdown/secH1.md

-> _"From the early 1920s on, the Leninist attachment to pre-WWI social democratic tactics such as electoral politics and political activity within pro-capitalist labour unions dominated the perspectives of the so-called Communist.
+> _"From the early 1920s on, the Leninist attachment to pre-WWI social democratic tactics such as electoral politics and political activity within pro-capitalist labour unions dominated the perspectives of the so-called Communists.
 But if these tactics were correct ones, why didn't they lead to a less dismal set of results?
 We must be materialists, not idealists.
 What was the actual outcome of the Leninist strategies?
 Did Leninist strategies result in successful proletarian revolutions, giving rise to societies worthy of the